This post and its photos may contain affiliate links, view our disclosure policy.

 They can begin to notice how other kids are similar to them but also different.

 Skill Building: Communication, being kind, and empathy

 Teaching kids to be grateful can hugely impact their behavior (and happiness).

 Have your child or student write a thank-you letter to someone (it can be anyone: a coach, friend, teacher, parent, or neighbor).

 These thank-you letter templates are included in our Giant Gratitude Kit for Kids!

-Expressing gratitude can help us appreciate the people around us and the good things in our life that we get to experience and do.
+Expressing gratitude can help us appreciate the people around us and the good things in our lives that we get to experience and do.

 You could also have your child or student write an apology letter and explain the difference (and importance) between a real apology and a fake apology.
 (Because I know we’ve all heard the forced and bitter “I’m sorry” from our kiddos.